IvoFacundo/ivofacundo.github.io/_publications/2014-04-01-second-order-beliefs.md

 title: "Second-order Beliefs and the Individual Investor"
 collection: publications
 permalink: /publication/2014-04-01-second-order-beliefs
-excerpt: 'In a panel survey of individual investors, we show that investors’ second-order beliefs—theirbeliefs about the return expectations of other investors—influence investment decisions.Investors who believe others hold more optimistic stock market expectations allocatemore of their own portfolio to stocks even after controlling for their own risk and returnexpectations.
-However, second-order beliefs are inaccurate and exhibit several well-knownpsychological biases.
-We observe both the tendency of investors to believe that their ownopinion is relatively more common among the population (false consensus) and that otherswho hold divergent beliefs are considered to be biased (bias blind spot).'
+excerpt: 'In a panel survey of individual investors, we show that investors’ second-order beliefs—their beliefs about the return expectations of other investors—influence investment decisions.Investors who believe others hold more optimistic stock market expectations allocate more of their own portfolio to stocks even after controlling for their own risk and return expectations.
+However, second-order beliefs are inaccurate and exhibit several well-known psychological biases.
+We observe both the tendency of investors to believe that their ownopinion is relatively more common among the population (false consensus) and that others who hold divergent beliefs are considered to be biased (bias blind spot).'
 date: 2014-04-01
 venue: 'Journal of Economic Behavior and Organization'
 paperurl: 'https://doi.org/10.1016/j.jebo.2014.04.001'